artcom/acms-compose/README.md

 Entities must have a template defining which fields and what kinds of children they can have.
 This is done in a file named after the entity, in the `templates` directory.

+A field declaration can have a default value which can be overwritten by the entity value.

 E.g., the template for a `book` entity would be defined in `templates/book.json` and might look as follows:

 ```json